athrvvvv/custom_cmd/README.md

-# Say hello to Custom Cmd
+# Say hello to Custom Cmd. ## He is very good learner.